tanaka774/puyo_mountain/memo.md

 - error happens at the line using Math.floor(childY)
   - handle carefully at top or bottom
   - how to set ghost zone (currently at y:-1)
+- sometimes submerge puyo below when angle is 0 or 180
+- something wrong with `python -m http.server`

+## memo
+- createPattern() for background caching
+- only redraw changing objects for performance
+- implement well splittedpuyo (currently ugly)